nus-cs2103/website-base/admin/project-deliverables.md

 </div>

 * **Decide who should fix the bug**.
 Use the `Assignees` field to assign the issue to that person(s).
 There is no need to actually fix the bug though.
 It's simply an indication/acceptance of responsibility. **If there is no assignee, we will distribute the penalty for that bug (if any) among all team members.**
+ * We recommend (but not enforce) that the feature owner should be assigned bugs related to the feature, even if the bug was caused indirectly by someone else.
+Reason: The feature owner should have defended the feature against bugs using automated tests and defensive coding techniques.

 * **Add an explanatory comment** explaining your choice of labels and assignees.

+* We recommend choosing `type.*`, `severity.*` and assignee even for bugs you are not accepting.
+Reason: your _non-acceptance_ may be rejected by the tutor later, in which case we need to grade it as an accepted bug.

 </tip-box>